We have co-produced three programs in South America and Southeast Asia.

 Enable by a Fulbright research award in partnership with the U.S. Embassy in Hanoi and a grant from National Geographic, with MANTA's support, Coast 2 Coast facilitated PhotoVoice workshops with local fishing families that focused on the social and ecological impacts of low fish availability on the wellbeing of Vietnamese small-scale fishing villages.
 The data collected was used in part to support the development of a participatory monitoring tool for the implementation of the Food and Agriculture Organization of the United Nations Voluntary Guidelines for Securing Sustainable Small-Scale Fisheries in the Context of Food Security and Poverty Eradication (SSF Guidelines).
 The SSF Guidelines are the first international instrument dedicated entirely to the immensely important small-scale fisheries sector.
 They are the result of a long and intensive global bottom-up consultative process.

 LOCAL PARTNER: A LIQUID FUTURE

 DATES: October 2018 - April 2019

-Sharing knowledge and ideas leads to best outcomes to the challenges communities are facing today.
+Sharing knowledge and ideas leads to the best outcomes for the challenges communities are facing today.
 A Liquid Future uses collaborative knowledge as a tool to adapt for the better for people and the planet.
-A Liquid Future’s core principles are connection and collaboration which are the foundation of open communication.
+A Liquid Future’s core principles are connection and collaboration, which are the foundation of open communication.

 Created in response to their wants, needs, and dreams for their region, a Liquid Future works with these local communities to make sure they play their role in shaping their region’s future for the benefit of the communities, the environment, and the visitor.